EENI Global Business School.

 Interactions of the African Civilization with the Hindu Civilization.

-2. India has an agreement with the Southern Africa Customs Union (SACU);
+2. Bharat (India) has an agreement with the Southern African Customs Union (SACU)

-4. India has Free Trade Agreements with several African Countries: Angola, Botswana, Cameroon, Ivory Coast, Ghana, Liberia, Mozambique, Nigeria, Rwanda, Senegal, South Africa, Eswatini (Swaziland), the Seychelles, Tanzania, Uganda, Zambia, and Zimbabwe;
+4. India has Trade Agreements with several African Countries: Angola, Botswana, Cameroon, Ivory Coast, Ghana, Liberia, Mozambique, Nigeria, Rwanda, Senegal, South Africa, Eswatini, the Seychelles, Tanzania, Uganda, Zambia, and Zimbabwe

 Interactions of the African Civilization with the Buddhist Civilization.